 - How can I find a provider that participates in Death with Dignity?

 The Department of Health cannot provide the names of health care providers who participate in Death with Dignity.
-We suggest you talk with your health care provider or contact an end-of-life resource about pursuing Death with Dignity.
+We suggest you talk with your health care provider.
+You can find information about end-of-life care for patients and families on the Washington State Hospital Association and End of Life Washington websites.